swimmio/fontaweswimm/.swm/adding-icons-to-fontaweswimm.gX4HLtSjzpbsKwyUS7oa.sw.md

 id: gX4HLtSjzpbsKwyUS7oa
 name: Adding icons to FontAweswimm
 file_version: 1.0.2
-app_version: 0.8.4-0
+app_version: 0.9.0-2
 ---

 # Intro

 In Swimm, We use lots of icons to express ourselves :)

 ![image.png](https://firebasestorage.googleapis.com/v0/b/swimmio-content/o/repositories%2FveezvxCuzpPrRLLXWD2E%2Fimg%2F64d7db2b-0e78-4199-8b57-878fdaca56c1.png?alt=media&token=14051dbc-dac0-4a0f-a070-4937d530820c)

 to see the icons that we already have, open in your browser the file `📄 src/fonts/fontaweswimm/demo.html`

-Sometimes, @Ilana or @Shuju adds a new Icon in the mockup that should be included in a new feature we develop.
+Sometimes, @Emiliya or @Shuju adds a new Icon in the mockup that should be included in a new feature we develop.

 ## FontAweswimm